the demon Aim

 The sigil, or seal, of Aim is a unique magical character used in the summoning rituals.
 It is an intricate, non-representational symbol designed to visually represent the essence and true name of the demon, acting as a mandatory talisman for the operative magician.

-In the Ars Goetia, the instruction is to create a seal, wear it as a lamen (a magical breastplate), and show it to the spirit upon his appearance.
+In the Ars Goetia, the instruction is to create a seal, wear it as a lamen (a magical breastplate), and show it to the spirit after the spirit appears.
 This action is not a mark of worship.
 Still, a symbol of authority, used to bind and compel the demon to obey the commands of the summoner.

 The seal’s construction must be accurate; its geometrical pattern is believed to hold the demon’s essence and, when correctly consecrated, offers the magician protection from Aim’s considerable power.